beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 #### Notation:

-Motivating Example: Named Entity Recognition(used by search engines to index all of last 24 hours news of all people/ companies/ name/ times/ llocations / countries names etcs mentioned in the news articles so that they can index them appropriately) to tell people names in the sentence
+Motivating Example: Named Entity Recognition(used by search engines to index all of last 24 hours news of all people/ companies/ name/ times/ llocations / countries names etcs mentioned in the news articles so that they can index them appropriately)

-Below example not perfect representation, some sophisticated output representations tell the start and ends of people's names in the sentence
+Below example for Named Entity Recognition not perfect representation, some sophisticated output representations tell the start and ends of people's names in the sentence

 ```
 x: Harry Potter and Hermione Granger invented a new spell